-- 1. Organization T-shirts and Medals Provision: Optionally, provide t-shirts for the organization members and medals for the participants. - 2.
-Water and Gift Bags Offering: Optionally, provide water and gift bags for the participants. - 3.
-Participation Certificate Issuance: Optionally, provide a participation diploma to each contestant following the designed provided by the ITU.
+- 1. Organization T-shirts, Medals and Trophies Provision: Optionally, the National Organizer can provide t-shirts for the organization members, medals for the participants, and three trophies for each Challenge Category: one for the Winner, one for the Second Finalist, and one for the Third Finalist. - 2.
+Water and Gift Bags Offering: Optionally, the National Organizer can provide water and gift bags for the participants. - 3.
+Participation Certificate Issuance: Optionally, the National Organizer can provide a participation diploma to each contestant following the designed provided by the ITU.
+The ITU will only issue official digital certificates that will be sent via email.